Frequently Asked Questions

 How much does Discs cost?

 Discs is free to download and use as a music player.
-If you'd like to rip CDs, you can purchase unlimited CD ripping for $10 through Google Play.
+If you'd like to rip CDs or sync music to a media player, you can purchase CD Ripping & Media Sync for $10 through Google Play.
 You also get two free rips to test your setup before buying.

 Is there a subscription?

-No. CD ripping and music playback will never require a subscription.
+No. CD ripping, media sync, and music playback will never require a subscription.
 Purchase it once and you own it for life.

 Privacy & Data